 It follows from what we have said that we also reject the argument, made in relation to s 11(2)(e), that the services were not supplied directly in connection with movable personal property situated in New Zealand.
 The repair services were obviously supplied in relation to goods, namely motor vehicles, which were situated in New Zealand.
 The supply of repairs could hardly be more directly connected with the motor vehicles.
 The fact that they may have no longer been owned by SMC or SNZ is irrelevant.
-Section 11(2)(e) therefore has no application. (pp 17,102, 17,103) [emphasis added]
+Section 11(2)(e) therefore has no application.
+[Emphasis added]

-In Malololailai Interval Holidays, a New Zealand company had supplied services relating to the marketing of timeshare interval holidays at a resort in Fiji to another New Zealand company.
+- 23. In Malololailai Interval Holidays, a New Zealand company had supplied services relating to the marketing of timeshare interval holidays at a resort in Fiji to another New Zealand company.
 The issue was whether the marketing services were "supplied directly in connection with land, or any improvements thereto, situated outside New Zealand".
-If so, the services would be zero-rated under section 11(2)(b) (now section 11A(1)(e)).
-(As the phrase "directly in connection with" has the same meaning throughout section 11A (Wilson & Horton Ltd v CIR (1994) 16 NZTC 11,221, 11,224), the Malololailai case is relevant to the interpretation of the phrase in the context of section 11A(1)(k)(i).)

-In Malololailai Neazor J referred to Case E84 and said:
+If so, the services would be zero-rated under s 11(2)(b) (now s 11A(1)(e)).
+As the phrase "directly in connection with" has the same meaning throughout s 11A (Wilson & Horton (HC) at 11,224), the Malololailai case is relevant to the interpretation of the phrase in the context of s 11A(1)(k)(i). - 24.
+In Malololailai at 13,144, Neazor J referred to Case E84:

-A good deal of the debate in that case about whether a narrow or wide interpretation of the statutory phrase was appropriate might have been seen as unnecessary if the word "directly" had been used, as it is in s 11 of the Goods and Services Tax Act 1985. (p.
-13,144)
+A good deal of the debate in that case about whether a narrow or wide interpretation of the statutory phrase was appropriate might have been seen as unnecessary if the word "directly" had been used, as it is in s 11 of the Goods and Services Tax Act 1985.

-These comments highlight the importance of the addition of the word "directly".
-The use of the word "directly" narrows the scope of what might be considered to be "in connection with" the land and confirms that there must be a direct relationship between the relevant services and land.

-The Malololailai case also confirms that the recipient of a service need not acquire a legal interest in land before the service would be regarded as one that is "directly in connection with" the land.
-At page 13,143 Neazor J commented:
+- 25. These comments highlight the importance of the addition of the word "directly".
+The word "directly" narrows the scope of what might be considered to be "in connection with" the land and confirms that a direct relationship must exist between the relevant services and land. - 26.
+The Malololailai case also confirms that the recipient of a service need not acquire a legal interest in land before the service can be "directly in connection with" the land.
+At 13,143 Neazor J commented: